itbro/readen/README.md

 ## Installation
 1. Edit the file _db_settings.php_ according to you database settings.
 2. Run the file _setup.php_ on your browser (go to http://localhost/setup.php).
-   If everything has gone right the message "Well done! :)" has appeared on the screen.
+   If everything go right the message "Well done! :)" will appear on the screen.

 Now, go to http://localhost/ or http://localhost/dictionary/ on you browser.